Sybilai/Bomberman-Env/README.md

 ```

 ####Event frame
 The environment will respond with this event every time there’s a change throughout the game.
-This event will also contain an array with 3 other types of events such as new_entity, move_entity, destroy_entity.
+This event will also contain an array with 3 other types of events such as `new_entity`, `move_entity`, `destroy_entity`.

 ```
 {"event":"frame",